Understanding ASD Severity Levels

 In describing our ASD workshops and training events, we are moving away from using terms that describe children as "high" or "low" functioning.
 These terms are problematic for a number of reasons.
 Referring to someone as "low functioning" can result in an underestimation of the child's strengths, underlying capacities and potential.
 Referring to someone as "high functioning" has been misinterpreted as indicating that the child/student does not need as much support as they truly do.

-While it has been helpful to have terms to quickly distringuish sub-types of individuals with ASD, the "low functioning" and "high functioning" terms have raised too many concerns for continued use.
+While it has been helpful to have terms to easily distinguish sub-types of individuals with ASD, the "low functioning" and "high functioning" terms have raised concerns that necessitated a shift in our language.

 Since adoption of the DSM5 in 2013, workshops and training materials are increasingly using the three severity levels listed in the DSM5 diagnostic criteria for ASD.
 CRP has adapted the levels to assist in describing professional development opportunities.
 For example, rather than titling a training "Strategies for Students with High Functioning ASD" it will be titled "Strategies for Students with ASD (Level 1 Severity)".